 Recommendations on coronavirus

-Recommendation on distance education to be withdrawn
+Recommendation on distance education ceases to apply

 FAQ – WHAT’S THE SITUATION FOR STUDENTS?

 - Courses and classes

 - Support and services